Evoked object from numpy array.

 projectors of the same channel type, using the min/max of the projector

 data.
-If vlim is 'joint'
+If vlim is 'joint', info must not be None.
+Defaults

-to (None, None)
+to (None, None).

-| ‘auto’ | ‘eeglab’The sphere parameters to use for the head outline.
+float | array-like | instance of ConductorModel | None | ‘auto’ | ‘eeglab’The sphere parameters to use for the head outline.
 Can be array-like of

 shape (4,) to give the X/Y/Z origin and radius in meters, or a single float